spkcspider/spkcspider/README.md

 Why not a json field?
 Django has no uniform json field for every db adapter yet.

+## forms
+* forms.initial: will be used for rdf
+* field.initial: only for initialization

 ## authentication/privileges

 * request.is_staff: requesting user used staff rights to access view (not true in ComponentPublicIndex)